Below are some booklets and websites which may contain helpful practical and emotional support. Please click on the links for more information:

 Grief, Loss and Bereavement - written by the Alzheimer's Society, containing information and advice starting from receiving a diagnosis of dementia.

 Bereavement Advice - a website which contains practical information on what to do after someone dies.
 It includes information about registering a death, the Coroner, dealing with money and property and stopping mail.
 It also has information on grief.
+Alternatively, click here to be taken directly to the Stopmail Website, for information on how to stop unwanted mail.

 Please click here to be taken to the NHS bereavement webpage.